-Question N° 6: what strategies of cooperative learning would you like to use in your class?
+Question 6: What strategies of cooperative learning from the list would you like to use in your class?

-The researcher presents a set of strategies that contribute the listening development so after to look at the strategies based on cooperative learning teachers A and B considered that all of them could be beneficial for students, these strategies objective is to improve the listening skill.
+The researcher presented a set of strategies that contribute the listening development so after to look at the strategies based on cooperative learning teachers A and B considered that all of them could be beneficial for students, these strategies objective is to improve the listening skill.
+Both teachers affirm that, they would like to use these strategies, but they really need a guide how to apply them in class, because they just hear about the cooperative learning strategies but not a deeply knowledge about them.

-4.5 Students' Questionnaire
+4.3 Survey - Students' Questionnaire

-After analyzing the teachers' perceptions at the interviews, a questionnaire was designed to have factual information from the students.
-The students from eighth grade of Daniel Reyes high school have done the questionnaire, and the results are:
+After analyzing the teachers' perceptions through the interviews, a questionnaire was designed to have factual information from the students.
+The students from eighth grade of Daniel Reyes high school have done the questionnaire, and the results were:

 Figure 6.
-Name: Gender of students
+Name: Gender of student

-The students who participated in this questionnaire were from 8th A, 8th B, and 8th C of a public school in San Antonio-Ibarra.
-The students' population in total was 74 learners, most of them are females, and the rest of them are males.
+According to figure 6, the students who participated in this questionnaire were from 8^{th} Grade A, 8^{th} B, and 8^{th} C of a public school in San Antonio-Ibarra.
+The students' population in total was 74 learners, most of them were females, and the rest of them males.